Bolingbrook, Illinois Divorce Attorneys

 Uncontested divorce cases often take much less time than contested divorces, and they are more easily settled without the need for a trial, even when there are children involved.

 When a divorce client works with an attorney, the attorney assumes the role of communicating with their soon-to-be former spouse, or his or her attorney, if they have one.
 This often leads to negotiation of agreements on the issues that are present in the divorce case, such as property distribution and child custody.
 If a person is able to reach agreements with their soon-to-be former spouse on all applicable issues, the agreements may be presented to the court for its consideration and approval.
 If no agreement is reached, the case goes to trial.

 It is important that attorneys keep up with changes in the law.
-Family law will change dramatically in 2016.
-Gone are the days of "custody" and there will be allocated parental responsibilities.
-Rather than fighting for custody where one parent gets to make major decisions for the children, parents will now be able to have more responsibilities of four categories: medical, education, religion, and extracurricular activities.
+Family law changed dramatically in 2016.
+Gone are the days of "custody," and instead, parents will be allocated parental responsibilities.
+Rather than fighting for custody where one parent gets to make major decisions for the children, parents will now be able to have more responsibilities in four categories: medical, education, religion, and extracurricular activities.
 Visitation will also be changed to "parenting time."
 Some of the new changes may have different effects on immigrant clients.
 At Reyna Law Office, P.C., we review each client's case individually to determine how these changes will affect our clients.

 When a couple divorces and children are involved, it is important that their best interests are considered.
 Child support payments are used to cover child-related expenses related to education, daycare, and other costs, but also cover basic needs like food, clothing, and shelter.

 The court enters Uniform Order for Support once the amount of child support is determined.
-This financial support provides the child as similar standard of living as they had before the divorce.
+This financial support provides the child a similar standard of living as they had before the divorce.

 Allocated Parental Responsibility

 Illinois' family law courts use a number of factors when determining custody, including:

 - Physical and mental health of the parents;